mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.system-requirements/default.md

 ##### Network connectivity between on-premises and cloud environments

-* Network Link: at least 1 Gbps,Network Round Trip Time Latencies: less than 30 ms
+* Network Link: at least 1 Gbps
+* Network Round Trip Time Latencies: less than 30 ms

  **NOTES**
 1. Currently, HDM only supports migration of one cluster per vCenter at a time.
 If VMs need to be migrated from multiple clusters, the process of deploy, migrate, and undeploy must be repeated for each of the clusters.